After US offer, Germany unleashes Leopard tanks for Ukraine

 “The decision to send Leopards to Ukraine is a big step towards stopping Russia,” he wrote on Twitter.
 "Together we are stronger.”

-Other European nations have also indicated a willingness to part with their own Leopard or similar battle tanks as part of a larger coalition.
+Other European nations, such as Finland, have also indicated a willingness to part with their own Leopard or similar battle tanks as part of a larger coalition.

-Still, Ukrainian President Volodymyr Zelenskyy made clear late Tuesday that he hoped for a substantial number of tanks from western allies.
+Prime Minister Rishi Sunak of Britain, which had said it planned to send 14 of its Challenger 2 tanks to Ukraine, welcomed Germany’s decision to further "strengthen Ukraine’s defensive firepower."

+"Together, we are accelerating our efforts to ensure Ukraine wins this war and secures a lasting peace,” Sunak said on Twitter.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine